hildenborg/m68k-atari-dev/extras/README.md

 This example builds the lua language for Atari.
 Run the `./download_and_build_lua.sh` script to do just that.
 The script will modify the lua code to properly build for Atari.
-Note the "stack.c" file that is added to the project, to increase the stack depth from the default.

 ## vscode_hatari:
 This example will set up a hello world project with VsCode connected to Hatari.